NicoGrassetto/Event-driven-document-processing-accelerator/README.md

 >[!NOTE]
 >AZD will also setup the local Python environment for you, using `venv` and installing the required packages.

->[!NOTE]
->- Region: swedencentral is strongly recommended due to AI Foundry availability.
->- Post-Deployment: You can also setup ACS Event Grid subscription and PSTN to use the ACS client.

 ## Resources
 - [📖 Docs: Voice live overview](https://learn.microsoft.com/azure/ai-services/speech-service/voice-live)